Important Information: EIS-FELA Industrial Action

 Entry requirements (minimum)

-• You must be 18 years or over to apply and will have a good standard of basic education preferably having completed two / three National 5s, or equivalent, including English.
+• You must be 18 years or over to apply and have a good standard of basic education preferably having completed two / three National 5s, or equivalent, including English.

 • Consideration will also be given to applicants with existing care work experience.